wangbo17/GBM_JARID2/README.md

 - **Input**:
   Log2FC values and precomputed PCA rotation data.
 - **Process**:
   Genes overlapping between PCA rotation data and log2FC results are used to compute PC1 scores.
-Log2FC values are projected onto the PC1 vector to quantify transcriptional variation for each sample pair.
+Log2FC values are  mapped onto an existing PCA space, using the PCA rotation data to calculate PC1 scores.
 - **Output**:
   PC1 scores for each sample pair.